Newsroom

 Thomas, Donna S.'s Article

-ICC schedules fall adult education classes and orientation session
+ICC schedules September adult education orientation sessions

-Itawamba Community College will enroll new adult education students at the Belden Center with a three-day orientation session, Aug.23, 24 and 25.
+Itawamba Community College will enroll new adult education students at the Belden Center with a three-day orientation session, Sept.
+20, 21 and 22.
 Each session will begin at 8:30 a.m.
 Participants must have a photo ID, and 16-/17-year-olds should be accompanied by a parent or guardian and bring a withdrawal form from the most recent school attended.
-Entry into the adult education area is across from the WIN Job Center at ICC-Belden.
-The fall class schedule includes Amory – Amory WIN Center (1619 Hwy.
-25 North), Tuesday and Thursday, 8 a.m.-1 p.m. and 5-8 p.m.; Belden – ICC Belden Center (3200 Adams Farm Rd.), Monday and Tuesday, 8 a.m.-8:30 p.m.; Wednesday and Thursday, 8 a.m.-4:30p.m.; and ESL, Monday and Tuesday, 9 a.m.-3 p.m. and 5-8 p.m.; Fulton – Old Grammar School (603 So.
+Upon arrival at the ICC Belden Center (3200 Adams Farm Rd.), students will enter the second parking lot (located closest to Averitt Service Center), Once inside, the Adult Education area is directly across from the WIN Job Center.
+The class schedule includes Amory – Amory WIN Center (1619 Hwy.
+25 North), Tuesday and Thursday, 8a.m.-1 p.m. and 5-8 p.m.; Belden – ICC Belden Center (3200 Adams Farm Rd.), Monday and Tuesday, 8a.m.-8:30 p.m.; Wednesday and Thursday, 8 a.m.-4:30p.m.; and ESL, Monday and Tuesday, 9 a.m.-3 p.m. and 5-8 p.m.; Fulton – Old Grammar School (603 So.
 Cummings St.), Tuesday and Thursday, 4-8 p.m.; Houston – Houston WIN Center (210 So.
-Monroe St.), Tuesday and Thursday, 8 a.m.-4:30 p.m.; Pontotoc – Pontotoc WIN Center (316 Coffee St.), Monday, Wednesday and Friday, 8 a.m.-4:30 p.m.; and Tupelo – Regional Rehabilitation Center (615 Pegram Dr.), Wednesday ...
+Monroe St.), Tuesday and Thursday, 8 a.m.-4:30 p.m.; Pontotoc – Pontotoc ...